 Palmer said research presented to the committee showed Idaho’s truck registration fees already are higher than those in most states.

-The Idaho Transportation Department estimates that with the legislative changes of the past few years, its annual shortfall for roads has dropped from $262 million for maintenance to $156.4 million and from $543 million for both maintenance and keeping up with safety and capacity needs to $417.1 million.
+The Idaho Transportation Department estimates that with the legislative changes of the past few years, its annual shortfall for roads has dropped from $262 million for maintenance to $156.4 million; and from $543 million for both maintenance and keeping up with safety and capacity needs to $417.1 million.

 Scott Wilson, of Texas-based D’Artagnan Consulting, which specializes in user-based transportation revenue solutions, told the panel last summer that Idaho’s current system of taxing trucks “poorly reflects use.”
-Idaho’s transportation system is set up as a “user-pay” system, in which user fees, mainly consisting of fuel taxes and registration fees, largely fund roads, rather than the state’s general fund.
+Idaho’s transportation system is set up as a “user-pay” system, where user fees, mainly consisting of fuel taxes and registration fees, largely fund roads, rather than the state’s general fund.

 Brackett told the members of the joint panel, before its vote, that the motion was to “ask that we reauthorize this committee, and that the new committee would consider retaining a consultant and funding, if that happens.”